First Year FAQ

 I am not happy with one of my subject choices.
 Is it possible to transfer to another subject?

-Changes to First Year subjects will be allowed, provided subject prerequisites are met, up to four weeks after the start of Semester 1, i.e. until Friday, 5th October, 2018.
-The on-line facility for making changes to subjects will only be open for the first two weeks of Semester 1, i.e. until Friday, 21st September, 2018.
-Subsequent changes up until Friday, 5th October 2018 must be processed manually through the Student Records and Examinations Office, West Wing, UCC.
+Changes to First Year subjects will be allowed, provided subject prerequisites are met, up to four weeks after the start of Semester 1, i.e. until Friday, 23rd October 2020.
+The online facility for making changes to subjects will only be open for the first two weeks of Semester 1, i.e. until Friday, 9th October 2020.
+Subsequent changes up until Friday, 23rd October 2020 must be processed manually through the Student Records and Examinations Office, West Wing, UCC.

 Where is my School/Departmental Office Located?